Sales Emails 0 Comment

 Sales reps, too often, will hide behind features.

-Instead, they should be understanding the buyer/influencers pain points and… truly articulating how your business can align with those initiatives as a strategic partner.
+Instead, they should be understanding the buyer/influencers pain points (please stop spamming influencers) and… truly articulating how your business can align with those initiatives as a strategic partner.

 The solutions comes from seeing yourself not as a salesperson, but an unbiased, trusted advisor to build confidence through solution selling.